Drug Enforcement Administration, Department of Justice.

 Notice with request for comments.

-The Drug Enforcement Administration proposes to establish the 2015 aggregate production quotas for controlled substances in schedules I and II of the Controlled Substances Act and assessment of annual needs for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.
+The Drug Enforcement Administration (DEA) proposes to establish the 2021 aggregate production quotas for controlled substances in schedules I and II of the Controlled Substances Act (CSA) and assessment of annual needs for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.

 Interested persons may file written comments on this notice in accordance with 21 CFR 1303.11(c) and 1315.11(d).
-Electronic comments must be submitted, and written comments must be postmarked, on or before August 1, 2014.
-Commenters should be aware that the electronic Federal Docket Management System will not accept comments after midnight Eastern Time on the last day of the comment period.
+Electronic comments must be submitted, and written comments must be postmarked, on or before October 1, 2020.
+Commenters should be aware that the electronic Federal Docket Management System will not accept comments after 11:59 p.m.
+Eastern Time on the last day of the comment period.

-To ensure proper handling of comments, please reference “Docket No. DEA-393” on all electronic and written correspondence.
-The DEA encourages that all comments be submitted electronically through the Federal eRulemaking Portal which provides the ability to type short comments directly into the comment field on the Web page or attach a file for lengthier comments.
+To ensure proper handling of comments, please reference “Docket No. DEA-688P” on all correspondence, including any attachments.
+DEA encourages that all comments be submitted electronically through the Federal eRulemaking Portal, which provides the ability to type short comments directly into the comment field on the web page or attach a file for lengthier comments.
 Please go to http://www.regulations.gov and follow the online instructions at that site for submitting comments.
-Paper comments that duplicate electronic submissions are not necessary.
-Should you, however, wish to submit written comments, in lieu of electronic comments, they should be sent via regular or express mail to: Drug Enforcement Administration, Attention: DEA Federal Register Representative/ODW, 8701 Morrissette Drive, Springfield, Virginia 22152.
+Upon completion of your submission, you will receive a Comment Tracking Number for your comment.
+Please be aware that submitted comments are not instantaneously available for public view on Regulations.gov.
+If you have received a Comment Tracking Number, your comment has been successfully submitted, and there is no need to resubmit the same comment.
+Paper comments that duplicate electronic submissions are not necessary and are discouraged.
+Should you wish to mail a paper comment in lieu of an electronic comment, it should be sent via regular or express mail to: Drug Enforcement Administration, Attention: DEA Federal Register Representative/DPW, 8701 Morrissette Drive, Springfield, Virginia 22152.

 Start Further Info